fabric8io/docker-maven-plugin/doc/manual.md

   directory will also be added to the image.
 Usage of this directive will take precedence over any configuration specified in the `build` element.
 In addition to the files specified within the assembly also all files contained in this directory are added to the docker build directory.
+If this path is not an absolute path it is resolved relatively to `src/main/docker`.
+You can make easily an absolute path by using `${project.baseDir}` as prefix for your path
 * **exportBasedir** indicates if the `basedir` should be exported as a volume.
   This value is `true` by default except in the case the `basedir` is set to the container root (`/`), which cannot be exported.